arpit456jain/Getting-Started-with-open-source/README.md

 |[PixelVibe](https://github.com/ankitapuri/pixelvibe)|HTML , CSS , Bootstrap , Java Script , Python , Django |

 ## show some ❤️&nbsp; by giving the star to this repo
+## Thankyou Linus Torvalds for inventing Git and Linux